No. 14 Duke races past No. 6 UNC 93-83 in ACC semifinals - News 12 Now

 “It was brutal.
 I hate that I was on the bench,” Berry said.
 “I put the blame on me.”

-Berry, the tournament MVP a year ago, scored 28 points in a win over Duke last week.
+Berry, the tournament MVP a year ago, scored 28 points in a win over Duke last weekend.

 Kennedy Meeks had 19 points and 12 rebounds for the taller and more experienced Tar Heels, who dominated inside early but blew a 13-point lead in the second half.
 They squandered a chance to tie Duke for the most ACC Tournament titles and might have cost themselves a No. 1 seed in the NCAAs.